During a bench cycle each “Starting threads” dot represents a running thread:

-The report is in reStructuredText, the index.rst can be edited in text mode, to rebuild the html version:
+The report is in reStructuredText, the index.rst can be edited by hand.
+The HTML version can then be rebuilt:

 rst2html --stylesheet=funkload.css index.rst --traceback > index.html

-Charts are build with gnuplot the gplot script file are present in the report directory to rebuild the pages charts for instance:
+Charts are built with gnuplot.
+The gplot script files are present in the report directory.
+To rebuild the pages charts, for instance: